 MINGYU’S ACTING DEBUT WAS IN A THAI DRAMA

 It was only a matter of time before the members of SEVENTEEN started acting and appearing in movies and shows.
 Jun has an upcoming C-Drama called Exclusive Fairy Tale where’s he’s set to play the lead male role.
 But did you know that Mingyu’s acting debut was in a Thai Drama?
 Yes, you read that right.
 His first ever acting role was in the show Luang-ta Maha-chon.
 In 2017, he appeared in two episodes where he played himself.
 The plot revolved around him getting lost in Thailand where he is mistaken as just a lost tourist by the series’ protagonists.
 It’s defiantly an interesting role is a unique watch for any CARAT.

 SEVENTEEN’s success and name recognition mean that the group is an in-demand ambassador and face for brands both in Korea and abroad, magazines, and publications.
-Their latest sponsorship happened just recently when the group was named the newest face of Lazada SEA.
-Technically, their official title is Lazada Happiness Ambassadors and along with the announcement was the release of a fun video featuring the boys dancing and promoting the upcoming 11.11 Big Sale.
-Lazada also teased that something with SEVENTEEN is happening on November 11.
-So, whether it be a performance, concert, or meet and greet, stay tuned for that.
+One of their recent sponsorships happened back in October last year when the group was named the newest face of Lazada SEA.
+Technically, their official title is Lazada Happiness Ambassadors and along with the announcement was the release of a fun video featuring the boys dancing and promoting the 11.11 Big Sale.
+Since then, the group has worked with other global brands like Apple.

 Continue Reading: How This 22-Year-Old Filipino K-Pop Fan Met ITZY 6 Different Times